-Newcomb Institute's Technology and Digital Humanities Lab promotes feminist leadership in technology-centered communities through student programming initiatives and partnering with scholars and community members engaged with digital scholarship.
+Newcomb Institute's Technology and Digital Humanities Lab promotes feminist leadership in interdisciplinary technology-centered communities through student programming initiatives and partnering with scholars and community members engaged with digital scholarship.

 At Tulane, Newcomb Institute faculty offers the following courses focused on technology and society:

 Since 2017, we have partnered with Tulane faculty, staff, and students and members of the Greater New Orleans community to produce digital research projects, such as: